ionos-deploy-now/documentation/content/docs/github-actions-customization.md

 ### Triggering the workflow

 The workflow will be triggered by any git commit or certain events in Deploy Now, such as domain connects.
-You can add additional triggers below `on:`.
+You can add custom events to trigger the workflow as described in the [GitHub Actions docs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on).

 ### Fetch project data and checkout project